raelgc/scudcloud/README.md

 [Slack](http://slack.com) is a platform for team communication.

-It uses the [QT](http://qt-project.org) library + [Webkit](http://www.webkit.org/) to render the web version of Slack, but using the [QWebkit-Native bridge](http://qt-project.org/doc/qt-4.8/qtwebkit-bridge.html) to improve desktop integration with:
+ScudCloud uses the [QT](http://qt-project.org) library + [Webkit](http://www.webkit.org/) to render the web version of Slack, but using the [QWebkit-Native bridge](http://qt-project.org/doc/qt-4.8/qtwebkit-bridge.html) to improve desktop integration with:

 * native system notifications,
 * count of unread notifications at launcher icon,